jcarlen/WineCatalogs/FineTuneTraining/FineTuneTraining.md

 - Makefile - My modified version

-- wine_truth.R - Used to make .tx.txt and .tif pairs (see sections 3-5)
+- wine_truth.R - (In the R folder one level up).
+Used to make .tx.txt and .tif pairs (see sections 3-5)

 - sample_train.zip - A few .gt.txt  and .tif files pairs to try it out before investing time